Cover Image

 }

-1. Executable path selection: The path to the mocodo executable is determined based on the request origin.
-This changes depending on whether the request comes from localhost or not.
+1. Executable path selection: The path to the mocodo executable is determined based on the request origin (localhost vs. remote).

 2. Command construction: The path is then used to construct a command line by adding $_POST['args'], a user variable that is not filtered or escaped, allowing command injection.